SciPhi-AI/R2R/README.md

   <a href="https://github.com/SciPhi-AI/R2R/pulse"><img src="https://img.shields.io/github/commit-activity/w/SciPhi-AI/R2R" alt="Commits-per-week"></a>
 </p>

+A semi-opinionanted RAG framework.

 <img src="./docs/pages/r2r.jpeg" alt="Sciphi Framework">
-R2R (RAG to Riches) is a Python framework designed for the rapid construction and deployment of production-ready Retrieval-Augmented Generation (RAG) systems.
-This semi-opinionated framework accelerates the transition from experimental stages to production-grade RAG systems.
+R2R was conceived to bridge the gap between experimental RAG models and robust, production-ready systems.

+Our semi-opinionated framework cuts through the complexity, offering a straightforward path to deploy, adapt, and maintain RAG pipelines in production.
+We prioritize simplicity and practicality, aiming to set a new industry benchmark for ease of use and effectiveness.

 ## Backed by